Estimation Techniques in Software Development

 When not to use Story Points

-- team is not stable throughout the sprints
+- The team is not stable throughout the sprints

-- the team is very small (1-2 developers)
+- The team is rather small (1-2 developers)

-- the team members work in isolation - i.e. iOS, Android and web development are not in sync and largely independent.
-If this is the case, consider working with separate backlogs and teams while managing the requirements so that the requirements are consistent across the teams.
+- The team members work in isolation - i.e. iOS, Android and web development are not in sync and largely independent.